-In 2008, an updated nomination corrected the construction date for the Adam Thoroughgood House of ca. 1719, following the completion of dendrochronology and archaeological reports.
-Since the original nomination listed the house strictly under Criterion C for architecture the period of significance has been amended from 17th century to ca. 1719 until 1957 (when the house was restored and opened to the public).
+In 2008, the construction date was amended for the Adam Thoroughgood House to ca. 1719, following the completion of dendrochronology and archaeological reports.
+The 2008 nomination also updated the period of significance to ca. 1719 until 1957 (when the house was restored and opened to the public).

 [VLR Listed: 3/13/2008; NRHP Listed: 4/23/2008]

 The circa-1719 Adam Thoroughgood House has increased its previously-listed Virginia Landmarks Register boundary to capture significant archaeological resources relating to a Native American Middle and Late Woodland village site on the property as well as to archaeology from it colonial-era settlement.
-The Thoroughgood House was designated a National Historic Landmark in 1960, and listed in the Virginia Landmarks Register and National Register of Historic Places in 1966.
-In 2008, the nomination form for the property was substantially updated to incorporate new scholarship and research about the house’s history.
+The Thoroughgood House was designated a National Historic Landmark in 1960, and listed in the National Register of Historic Places in 1966 and the Virginia Landmarks Register in 1969.
 This 2017 updated boundary now extends the site’s period of significance from 500 B.C., reflecting the date of the earliest diagnostic artifacts, to 1957, when the property became a public historic site.

 [VLR Listed: 9/21/2017; NRHP Listed: Pending]